arduino/docs-content/content/hardware/02.uno/carriers/uno-breakout-carrier/tutorials/01.user-manual/content.md

 ### MPU GPIO

-MPU GPIO signals (SOC_GPIO) are accessible through the J15 header and the JMISC connector.
+MPU GPIO signals (SOC_GPIO) are accessible through the J15 header.
 These signals are controlled from the UNO Q's Debian Linux environment using the `gpiod` package, which provides the `gpioset` and `gpioget` command-line tools.

 ***MPU GPIO signals work at __1.8 V__ logic level.
 Use a compatible level shifter when connecting to 3.3 V circuits.***